Brian Bogers: 450 Career

 Bogers moved up to the MXGP class for the 2018 FIM Motocross World Championship and by signing for Team HRC, became a factory rider for the first time in his career.
 Unfortunately, a pre-season foot injury that required significant recovery time, meant that Bogers was only able to compete in a single Grand Prix in 2018.
 His second season with the factory Honda team in 2019 saw him struggle to crack the top-ten throughout the year, whereas his teammate Tim Gajser was able to bring home the title.
-A single second place race finish in Mantova was the highlight as he finished thirteenth in the final standings.
+A single second place race finish in Mantua was the highlight as he finished thirteenth in the final standings.

 The 2020 FIM Motocross World Championship saw Bogers move to the Marchetti Racing Team, returning to KTM machinery.
 Bogers showed great improvement as the season progressed and moved forward to become a regular figure within the top-eight by the end of the season.
 A fourth place in the first race in Lommel was his best placing as he secured tenth in the final standings.
 His results during the 2020 season were enough for Bogers to return to being a factory rider, this time aboard the Gas Gas being supported by the Standing Construct team.
 Despite missing two rounds of the championship, Bogers was able to finish twelfth in the final standings during the 2021 FIM Motocross World Championship season.
 Contributing to this were a pair of sixth overalls as his best results from the season.

 The 2022 FIM Motocross World Championship would see Bogers' Standing Construct team move from being the factory team of the Gas Gas brand to the factory team of the Husqvarna brand.
 This would pave the way to his most successful World Championship season to date which began with picking up a third in the second race at round two of the season.
 At the fourth round he was able to finish third overall, his first World Championship podium finish since the 2017 season.
 He picked up another podium finish at the Spanish round, before reaching new heights again at the Belgian round in the deep sands of Lommel.
 In the opening race of that event, Bogers would pass both Jeremy Seewer and Jorge Prado to take his first ever World Championship race win.
 Third in the second race would also result in Bogers winning his first Grand Prix overall.
 He would take a further race in the opening race at the Finnish round, before finishing the season sixth in the final MXGP standings.